a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 Work stealing is well suited to problems in which consumers are also producers - when performing a unit of work is likely to result in the identification of more work.
 For example, processing a page in a web crawler usually results in the identification of new pages to be crawled.
 Similarly, many graph-exploring algorithms, such as marking the heap during garbage collection, can be efficiently parallelized using work stealing.
 When a worker identifies a new unit of work, it places it at the end of its own deque (or alternatively, in a work sharing design, on that of another worker); when its deque is empty, it looks for work at the end of someone else’s deque, ensuring that each worker stays busy.

 ---

-## Deadlocks

-Deadlock is a situation where two threads are waiting for each other to release lock holded by them on resources.

-**Measures to avoid Deadlock**

-- Lock specific member variables of class rather than locking whole class: We must try to lock specific member variables of class rather than locking whole class.

-Deadlocks Detecting Tool - VisualVM, jstack.

-- `suspend`, `resume` and `destroy` method are deprecated because they are deadlone prone.

----

 ## Synchronizers